Oregon: Statewide RCV

 RepresentUs is working with the coalition Oregon RCV that includes partners like the Coalition for Communities of Color, the League of Women Voters of Oregon, Oregon ACLU, Oregon AFSCME Council 75 and others to make Oregon the next place to implement RCV statewide.

-You can make an impact on this campaign no matter where you live.
+You can make an impact on campaigns like this no matter where you live.

 The Latest On This Campaign